What You Can Do to Prevent Atherosclerosis

 Will I know if I have it?

 Because symptoms appear only after the damage has been done, do not wait for symptoms to develop before doing something about atherosclerosis.
-Begin by making the lifestyle changes outlined above even if you feel well.
+Begin by making the above lifestyle changes even if you feel well.

 Together, you and your doctor can decide what steps you need to take to stay healthy.